Eugene Asa Carr: Postbellum service

-Subsequently, Carr stayed in the Regular Army and conducted successful operations on the frontier against the Indians, winning a significant battle at Summit Springs.
+Subsequently, Carr stayed in the Regular Army and conducted successful operations on the frontier against the Indians, including leading the Republican River Expedition in Kansas, Nebraska, and Colorado to a victory over the Cheyenne at the Battle of Summit Springs.
 He became Colonel of the 6th Cavalry Regiment in 1879; and Brigadier General in 1892.
 He was in command at the incident at Cibecue Creek with the Apache in 1881.
 He was the last commander of the District of New Mexico from November 26, 1888, to September 1, 1890.

 Carr finally retired in 1893.
 His military nickname was "The Black-Bearded Cossack".
 Carr died in Washington, D.C. in 1910 and is buried in the West Point Cemetery, New York.

 Medal of Honor citation

 Rank and organization: Colonel, 3d Illinois Cavalry.
 Place and date: At Pea Ridge, Ark., March 7, 1862.
 Entered service at: Hamburg, Erie County, N.Y.
 Born: March 10, 1830, Boston Corner, Erie County, N.Y.
 Date of issue: January 16, 1894.